-‘An Old Man’s Winter Night’ by Robert Frost is a twenty-eight line poem that is contained within one stanza of text.
+‘An Old Man’s Winter Night’ is a twenty-eight-line poem that is contained within one stanza of text.
 The lines do not conform to one particular rhyme scheme.
 Instead, they are unified by similar dark images, the repetition of words and phrases, and moments of alliteration.
 The poem was published in Frost’s 1916 collection Mountain Interval.

 One of the most prevalent themes in this piece is that of memory and the effect it can have on one’s perception of their surroundings.
 The main character, an old man, has lost almost all recollection of his home.
 This is tied together with the fact that he is completely alone in the “empty rooms.”
 There is no one to remind him of his life.
 All he knows is that he needs to stay there.
 The lack of memories associated with the house darkens the general atmosphere of the poem.
 The man goes through periods of fear, an emotion that is easily conveyed through the images of the dark night.